The Regional Official Plan (ROP) is a land use policy document created by Halton Region to shape the Region's future growth and development.

 May 20, 2020

 The Integrated Growth Management Strategy - Local Municipal Consultation on the Evaluation Framework and Status Update - Spring 2020 (LPS44-20) (external link) presents criteria for determining how and where the Region will grow for the long term.
-With the four Local Plans and Priorities Scenarios endorsed by Regional Council through LPS41-19, the Evaluation Framework will:
+With the four Local Plans and Priorities Scenarios endorsed by Regional Council through LPS41-19, the Evaluation Framework (PDF file) will:

 - Provide a coherent structure for evaluating elements of each Growth Concept.

 - Ensure that Halton’s Preferred Growth Concept conforms to all relevant Provincial policies.

 - Result in a Preferred Growth Concept which may make use of preferred elements from each Growth Concept.

 The Regional Official Plan Review - Progress Update on the Integrated Growth Management Strategy and Preliminary Growth Scenarios Report (LPS41-19) presents growth and infrastructure choices across Halton Region to the year 2041.
 The scenarios:

 - guide future population and employment growth

 - ensure housing and servicing are able to meet growing demands